IMeziany/RL_Project/README.md

 - **Vehicles**: 15 (10 for observations)
 - **Duration**: 60s
 - **Reward shaping**:

   - Collision: -1
   - High speed: +0.1
   - Right lane: +0.5
+- **Objective**: Train a car to drive in highway conditions with discrete actions and document learning behavior.

 ### 2. **Highway with Continuous Actions**